justin13888/Stratus/README.md

 ## Features

-- Serve and share files from any filesystem or object storage backend (quick).
+- Serve and share files from any filesystem or object storage backend (quick)

+### HTTP Server

+- High-performance HTTP/2 with TLS
+- Configurable compression, CORS, and security settings
+- Directory browsing with caching
+- Range request support for streaming and partial downloads
+- Built-in Prometheus metrics for monitoring and observability

 ## Example Use Cases